litestar-org/litestar/docs/usage/dto/1-dto-factory.rst

     :emphasize-lines: 6,10,31,32,35
     :linenos:

-Examining the output of the above POST request, we can see that the user's ID, the ID of the user's address field and the user's street address are excluded from the serialized response.
+Examining the output of the above POST request, we can see that the user's ID, the ID of the user's address field, and the user's street address are excluded from the serialized response.

 Renaming fields